Have you thought about taking out a loan to buy a business? Many owners do.

 It can be difficult to find a lender who’s willing to provide this type of financing.
 Most banks view second mortgages as higher-risk investments of their money.
 Those that offer them charge higher interest rates than they might for a traditional home mortgage.
 Again, you should speak with a banker before considering a second mortgage.

-Some smart sellers are willing to provide buyers a loan to finance part of an acquisition.
+Some smart sellers are willing to provide buyers a loan to cover some of the costs to buy their business.
 After verifying your credit and assessing your management and industry experience, the seller may agree to loan a portion of the agreed-upon sales price in exchange for regular loan payments and interest.

 You can learn more about this option here:

-Many owners apply for term loans to cover part of their acquisition costs.
+Many owners apply for term loans to buy a business.
 Term loans, which can be attained through a bank, credit union, or online lender, generally have favorable terms and long repayment schedules.
 However, they can be difficult to qualify for, especially for borrowers with less-than-perfect credit.

 Want to learn more about term loans and their qualifications?
 Check out this resource:

-SBA loans are one of the most commonly used tools to cover the purchase of a business.
+SBA loans are one of the most popular options to buy a business.
 Named after the Small Business Administration that guarantees them, these loans allow buyers to finance a large portion of their startup costs, working capital expenses, equipment needs, and building acquisition or improvements.

 The SBA offers three kinds of 7(a) loans to small business owners to cover up to 90 percent of their startup costs, working capital, and equipment needs.
 They also offer 504 loans for the purchase of existing buildings, the purchase of land or land improvements, the construction of new facilities, the renovation of existing facilities, or the purchase of long-term machinery.